-Open For Entries Until May 28, 2014 A $10,000 Cash Prize Recognizing the best of contemporary southern art
+Open for entries January 1, 2015 A $10,000 Cash Prize Recognizing the best of contemporary southern art

 The 1858 Prize for Contemporary Southern Art awards $10,000 to an artist whose work contributes to a new understanding of art in the South.
 Presented annually, the prize recognizes the highest level of artistic achievement in any media.
 Artists from Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, and Virginia are eligible to apply.